spacecataz/python_syntax/primer02_suites.md

 string = 'Remember, ending the tabbed environment closes suites.'
 ```

+Before we try out our new fancy functions, note the **docstring**.
+This is a
+string placed immediately after the function declaration.
+The triple-quote
+syntax (which can be used anywhere, not just docstrings) allows us to make a
+very long, multi-line string.
+Our docstring can be quite long as needed.

+ALWAYS, ALWAYS USE A DOCSTRING.
+The docstring is how you document functions so
+that you remember how to use them in the future.
+Include a description of the
+function, explanations of each of the arguments, and example cases.

+Docstrings are how you build interactive documentation, just like built-in
+Python functions.
+Try typing `example?` in IPython, or using the `help()`
+syntax within a Jupyter notebook.
+Note that it shows a summary of the
+function *and* the Docstring:

 ```python
 help(example)
 ```

+Always, *Always,* **ALWAYS** use Docstrings.
+Now, back to our function.
+Let's try it out, and observe how Python returns
+values.
+If one object is returned, the function returns only that.
+However, if
+multiple objects are returned, the function will bundle them up as a tuple.
+We can assign the returned objects individually using the typical *multiple assignment*
+behavior of Python:

 ```python
 a, b, c = example('ARG1', 'ARG2', kwarg2='ARG3')
 ```

+...or, if we only provide a single object/variable name, Python will assign
+the returned tuple itself to that variable name:

 ```python
 group = example('ARG1', 'ARG2', 'ARG3', 'ARG4')
 print(group)
 ```

-As you can see, you can declare any number of required arguments (*args*) and any number of keyword arguments (*kwargs*).
-Regular args must be given and in the correct order.
+As you can see, when defining a function, you can declare any number of required arguments (called *args*) and any number of keyword arguments (called *kwargs*).
+Regular *args* must be given every time the function is called and must be in the correct order.
 Keyword arguments (*kwargs*) are optional and can either be listed in the correct number and order OR be given in any arbitrary order so long as the keyword is supplied.
-Any number of values can be returned, and they can be assigned individually or as a grouped tuple.
-ALWAYS, ALWAYS USE A DOCSTRING.
-The block string after the declaration is your function's documentation!
-Try typing "example?" in IPython!

 Don't forget that functions are objects!
 You can hand a function to a function as an argument, put them in lists and dictionaries, so on and so forth.